orchetect/MenuBarExtraAccess/README.md

             Button("Menu Item 2") { print("Menu Item 2") }
         }
         .menuBarExtraStyle(.menu)
-        .menuBarExtraAccess(isPresented: $isMenuPresented) // <-- the magic ✨
+        .menuBarExtraAccess(isPresented: $isMenuPresented) { statusItem in // <-- the magic ✨
+             // access status item or store it in a @State var }
     }
 }
 ```